How India's Democracy Shapes Its Global Role and Relations with the West

 23/12/2025

-The current global discussion on India revolves around two core narratives: first, India's rise as a geopolitical and economic power, and second, Western partners' concerns about its democratic backsliding.
-On the occasion of India's 2024 general election, this report focuses on the interplay of these two narratives, conducting an in-depth analysis of how India's status as the world's largest democracy fundamentally shapes its global role and its relationship with the West.
-The core entry point is how the evolution of India's national identity influences its foreign policy.
+Current global discussions on India revolve around two core narratives: one is India's rise as a geopolitical and economic power, and the other is the concern among Western partners about its democratic backsliding.
+On the occasion of the 2024 Indian general election, this report focuses on the interplay between these two narratives, conducting an in-depth analysis of how India's status as the world's largest democracy fundamentally influences its global role and its relations with the West.
+The core entry point is how the evolution of India's national identity shapes its foreign policy.

-Many Western nations have long regarded India's democratic credentials as a key pillar of bilateral engagement, while India itself leverages this identity as a crucial foundation for pursuing global leadership (such as a permanent seat on the UN Security Council).
-However, India's foreign policy often diverges from that of Western democracies.
-It rarely employs democracy promotion as an explicit tool of foreign policy.
-Instead, adhering to principles of non-interference and sovereignty, it integrates democracy into development cooperation and technical assistance, forming a unique, low-key promotion model.
+Many Western nations have long regarded India's democratic credentials as a key pillar of bilateral engagement, and India itself leverages this identity as crucial support in its pursuit of global leadership (such as a permanent seat on the UN Security Council).
+However, India's foreign policy often diverges from that of Western democracies; it rarely uses democracy promotion as an explicit tool in its foreign policy.
+Instead, adhering to principles of non-interference and sovereignty, it integrates democracy promotion into its development cooperation and technical assistance, forming a unique, low-profile promotion model.

 The report details the dual nature of Indian democracy: it has shown illiberal tendencies over the past decade, yet its democratic foundations remain resilient, featuring an active opposition and a relatively free and fair electoral system.
-During the Modi government, India's democratic narrative has shifted towards promoting good governance driven by "technological democratization."
-Digital Public Infrastructure (DPI) has become an emerging area for cooperation with the West in the Global South and a significant tool for countering Chinese influence.
+During the Modi administration, India's democratic narrative has shifted towards promoting good governance driven by the democratization of technology.
+Digital Public Infrastructure (DPI) has become a new area of cooperation with the West in the Global South and a significant tool for countering Chinese influence.

-Regarding relations with the West, the report analyzes the superficial alignment and deeper divergences in democratic values: the West views India as a crucial counterbalance to China, while India's principle of "strategic autonomy" leads to differing stances from the West on issues such as Myanmar and Bangladesh.
-Furthermore, the risk of domestic democratic backsliding in India and the potential permeation of Hindu nationalism into foreign policy also impose limitations on deep Indo-Western cooperation in sensitive areas.
+Regarding relations with the West, the report analyzes the superficial alignment and deeper divergences in democratic values: the West views India as a crucial counterbalance to China, while India's principle of strategic autonomy leads to differing stances from the West on issues such as Myanmar and Bangladesh.
+Furthermore, the risk of democratic backsliding within India and the potential permeation of Hindu nationalism into foreign policy also impose limitations on deeper India-West cooperation in sensitive areas.

 Based on election data, international rankings, bilateral agreements, and multi-country case studies, the report provides an authoritative perspective for understanding the complexity of Indian democracy and its geopolitical impact.
 It holds significant reference value for policymakers, geopolitical researchers, and international affairs practitioners.